 In the rugged hills of the Black Sea coast of Turkey, hazelnut production is still mostly manual and heavily reliant on seasonal hired labor.
-Each year, the start of the summer harvest (August to mid-September) is signaled by the arrival of hundreds of thousands of migrant workers and their families—including up to 200,000 children—who help harvest 75 percent of the global hazelnut crop.
+Each year, the start of the summer harvest (August to mid-September) is signaled by the arrival of migrants workers and their families.
+The Turkish Statistical Institute estimates that there are at least one million seasonal migrant workers in agriculture and more than 200,000 of them are children.

 Most families are internal migrants from the poverty-stricken southeast region of Turkey, near the border with Syria.
 Living in temporary tent settlements (sometimes without even clean water), parents have little choice but to bring their children to the farms.
 Under Turkish law, all seasonal agricultural work is classed as too hazardous for anyone under the age of 18 years.
 Nevertheless, children on hazelnut farms are routinely tasked with exhausting and even dangerous work, such as carrying heavy loads up and down steep hillsides in blistering hot weather.
 In some areas, more than 40 percent of workers are aged 15-18, and up to 10 percent are even younger.